Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/cdn-with-custom-origin/README.md

----
-description: This template creates a CDN Profile and a CDN Endpoint with a user specified origin and all of our most commonly used settings on CDN.
-page_type: sample
-languages:
-- bicep
-- json
-products:
-- azure
----

 # Simple deployment of a CDN profile and a CDN endpoint

 This template creates a **CDN Profile** and a **CDN Endpoint** with a user specified origin and all of our most commonly used settings on CDN.